mparchment/salsabil-io/src/content/blog/lugha.md

 Read it with al-Taftazani's well-known commentary.
 Complement this with *Taysir al-I'lal wa'l-Ibdal* by 'Abd al-'Alim Ibrahim.

+- *Al-Minhaj Al-Wadih* by Hamid 'Awni

+This book is an excellent stepping stone between introductory books on balaghah and more advanced texts.
+Listen to the recordings of 'Ali Hani on this text.

 - *Mukhtasar al-Ma'ani* by Sa'd al-Din al-Taftazani

 This is an important text that will draw the connection between logic and balaghah, as well as opening up advanced texts on balaghah for study.
-Complement this by reading *al-Minhaj al-Wadih by Hamid 'Awni.
+Complement this with 'Abddurahman Habannaka's two-volume *al-Balaghah al-'Arabiyyah*.

 - *Al-'Umdah* by Ibn Rashiq al-Qayrawani